MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 This section describes any limitations or considerations of the Google BigQuery connector.

-### Connecting to Google Big Query in Power BI Desktop
+### Connecting to Google BigQuery in Power BI Desktop

-For more information about limitations and considerations when connecting to Google Big Query, go to [Considerations and limitations](/power-bi/connect-data/desktop-connect-bigquery#considerations-and-limitations).
+There are a few limits and considerations to keep in mind when using the Google BigQuery connector with Power BI:

+* The Google BigQuery connector is available in Power BI Desktop and in the Power BI service.
+In the Power BI service, the connector can be accessed using the Cloud-to-Cloud connection from Power BI to Google BigQuery.

+* You can use Power BI with the Google BigQuery **Billing Project**.
+By default, Power BI uses the first project from the list returned for the user.
+To customize the behavior of the Billing Project when using it with Power BI, specify the following option in the underlying M in the Source step, which can be customized using the Power Query editor in Power BI Desktop:

+   `Source = GoogleBigQuery.Database([BillingProject="Include-Billing-Project-Id-Here"])`

 ### Nested fields